abodesy14/restore/README.md

 # restore

-Welcome to my ELT project
+Welcome to my ELT project.
+Below is a summary of the steps taken to create this project.
+Instructions are also listed for running this application.

 <strong>Tools/Languages used:</strong>
 - Python, SQL, dbt, AWS S3, DuckDB, Git, Jupyter notebooks